I was Star-Lord and Poe Dameron, thanks to Hasbro's realistic new helmets

 If you like wearing things on your head, 2017 is looking like a good one.

-Toy Fair is here in New York, and with it comes a taste of the geek toys of the year.
+Toy Fair is here in New York this weekend, and with it comes a taste of the geek toys of the year.
 At Hasbro's preview event, the most notable headgear was a Guardians of the Galaxy high-end Star-Lord helmet.
-It won't be out in time for the next movie, but it might time well for its fall video release (or your Halloween plans).
+It won't be out in time for the next movie, but it might time well for its eventual video release (or your Halloween plans).

 It fit on my head like a hockey mask (I had to remove my glasses), but the best part of this mask is it connects to Bluetooth so you can listen to music with it on.

-It costs $99, which isn't cheap.
+It costs $99 (which converts roughly to £80 and AU$130), which isn't cheap.
 But it does look impressive.
 And its eyes light up red.

 Both Star-Lord and Poe Dameron helmets arrive this fall.